alxiden/DataVeil/README.md

 # DataVeil
- A Program to redact information from mutiple document types
+ A Program to redact information from mutiple document types, created to run simple redaction on most basic file types.